-The bumpy ride and change-over still looks set to commence in October and your correspondent will also get a first hand look at the different “charging” environments between America and Europe, with a brief trip to the continent early next month.
+Still looks set to commence in October and your correspondent will also get a first hand look at the different “charging” environments between America and Europe, with a brief trip to the continent early next month.

 We will report back on some of our first hand experiences later this spring.
 Meanwhile, Greensheet, the payments industry newsletter, says that Visa will now start separating out the “ancillary charges” in air travel — of which there are many — from the main ticket charge.